 This comes as great news for Linux users, especially gamers.
 While many 3D apps and games have basic OpenGL ES 2.0 support, for advanced rendering tasks the newer OpenGL ES 3.0 is required, and Panfrost now supports it.

-As expected, OpenGL ES 3.0 is by far more powerful than its predecessor, adding new features like to 3D textures, instanced rendering, multiple render targets on Mali T760 GPUs and higher, primitive restart, as well as uniform buffer objects.
+As expected, OpenGL ES 3.0 is by far more powerful than its predecessor, adding new features like 3D textures, instanced rendering, multiple render targets on Mali T760 GPUs and higher, primitive restart, as well as uniform buffer objects.

 All these goodies enable faster and more realistic rendering, said Collabora.
 Developers can use features like instanced rendering and primitive restart to code faster graphics apps and more efficiently render complex scenes.